danwallacenz/interop/README.md

         }
     }

-*from Objective-C:*
+from Objective-C:

 	[mySwiftClass setUser:self._user];

 Inspecting the Boxed User class in Objective-C	you'll see:
 	`self._user = interop.Box<interop.User>`

-*Using this, you can expose the 'partial' values of the struct as Objective-C properties:*
+Using this, you can expose the 'partial' values of the struct as Objective-C properties:

 	extension ObjectiveCClass {

-		// can now set he user.name property of the User from Swift and Objective-C.
+		// Set the user.name property of the User from Swift and Objective-C.
-		// Can set user.profileImageURL in a similar way.
+		// Set user.profileImageURL in a similar way.

 		@objc var userName: String {
 			get { return user.name }